smillerc/MPIHaloArrays.jl/docs/src/examples/01-halo1d.md

 if rank == 0 println("\nAfter Sync") end
 print_haloarray(A)

-if rank == 0 println("Note that the low boundary on 0 and high boundary on 7 are -1 since the domain is not periodic") end GC.gc()
+if rank == 0 println("Note that the low boundary on 0 and high boundary on 7 are -1 (non-periodic)") end GC.gc()
 MPI.Finalize()
 ```